-- Improve balance, strength, and physical performance for older adults
+- Balance, strength and physical performance

-- Improved postural stability and walking
+- Postural stability and walking

-- Increase quality of life
+- Self-management and quality of life

 Classes are highly participative, where mutual support and success build the participants' confidence in their ability to maintain active and fulfilling lives.
-For more information on how to register for a class call the Health and Wellness office at 410-887-2040.
+Classes are offered at the following senior centers:

-- A five minute warm up to get the blood flowing to the muscles
+- A five-minute warm up to get the blood flowing to the muscles

-- A five minute cool-down
+- A five-minute cool-down

-- A 10 minute stretching workout to keep the muscles flexible
+- A 10-minute stretching workout to keep the muscles flexible

 - Balance exercises throughout the class